Villarrealized/DigitalOceanSetup/README.md

 ## **Droplet Creation And Setup**

 ### __Creating Your Droplet__
 Select `Create > Droplets`.
 Choose `One-click apps > Docker`.
-Choose appropriate droplet size and data center. `San Francisco 1 & 2` is best because of proximity.
+Choose appropriate droplet size and data center. `San Francisco 2` is best because of proximity and the ability to create `Volumes` for your database.
 Check `Monitoring` and `Backups`.
 Make sure to select SSH keys for connecting to this droplet.
 Add a new one if necessary.
 Change the hostname to something more appropriate with a consistent naming convention.
 Ex. `company-0`, `company-1`.
 Click `Create`.

 ### __Logging In To Your Droplet__
 You can now connect to your server via ssh.